justincc/pmettf/README.md

 # pmettf

-Palm memo export to text files
+An incomplete Python script for converting the single palm memo export dump to individual text files.